- What is a Hotel

 These hotels are for those guests who wish to stay for a long period and cater to their long term needs with special services, amenities, and facilities, such as full-fledged kitchens with dishes and kitchenware, refrigerator, separate area to wash clothes, housekeeping services, grocery shopping services, and recreational facilities.
 The room rates of these hotels are determined by the length of stay.

-E) Categorization of Hotels on the Basis of Level of Service:
+5. Classification of Hotels Based on Level of Service

 Targeting the affluent segment of society, hotels in the upmarket category offer world-class products with personalized services of the highest standard.
 The emphasis is on excellence and class.